cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### Configuration

-Refer to the configuration of [polaris-go](https://pkg.go.dev/github.com/polarismesh/polaris-go/api#section-readme).
+The configuration of Polaris client and server can be customized, refer to the configuration of [polaris-go](https://pkg.go.dev/github.com/polarismesh/polaris-go/api#section-readme).

 ### Complete Example